ivankatalenic/tcp-chat-server/README.md

-# Simple chat server that supports multiple clients.
+# Simple chat server that supports multiple clients

 ## Building the application

-To build the application build tool [Maven](https://maven.apache.org/) is needed.
+To build the application a build tool [Maven](https://maven.apache.org/) is needed.

 To build an executable jar file, enter the following: `mvn clean compile package`.
 After build process is complete resulting jar file will be placed in _target_ directory.